quicwg/base-drafts/draft-ietf-quic-recovery.md

   handshake.
 In this version of QUIC, this includes any packet with the long header that includes a CRYPTO frame.

-* sent_bytes: The number of bytes sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.
+* sent_bytes: The number of octets sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.

 Pseudocode for OnPacketSent follows: